adobe/styleguide/opensource/doc-style.md

 acceptable to use contractions in our documentation.
 Make sure to use apostrophes correctly.

-### Use of dashes in a sentence.
+### Use of Dashes in a Sentence.

 Dashes refers to the en dash (–) and the em dash (—).
 Dashes can be used to separate parenthetical material.

-Usage Example: This is an example of a Docker client – which uses the Big Widget to run – and does x, y, and z.
+Usage Example: This is an example of a PhoneGap client – which uses the Big Widget to run – and does x, y, and z.

 Use dashes cautiously and consider whether commas or parentheses would work just